 On the occasion of the anniversary of the First World War, the Library of Geosciences recalls Antonio De Toni, first student and then professor of geology at the University of Padua, who fell a few days after the beginning of the conflict.
 The library holds his publications, his geological maps, some commemorative writings and an archive box with field notebooks, photos, notes and fossil sketches.
 The Museum of Geology and Paleontology holds the paleontological samples he had collected and studied.

-The collection presents the digitization of the complete bibliography by the economist Alfonso de Pietri-Tonelli (1883-1952).
+The digitization of the complete bibliography by the economist Alfonso de Pietri-Tonelli (1883-1952).
 The digitized books are the original volumes belonged to the scholar and now preserved in Archivio Alfonso de Pietri-Tonelli inside Economics Library since 2009.
 The Alfonso de Pietri-Tonelli Archive is made up of all material published by and on him between 1905 and 1952.

 The red cover publications edited by Ca' Foscari CPO (Equal Opportunity Committee) deal with crucial and current themes on women, gender discrimination in politics, work and career field, support for the victims of violence and abuse.

-The collection includes 109 wall posters of the Italian Social Republic (RSI) acquired in 1965 by Veneto Institute for the History of the Resistance and Contemporary Age (IVSREC), now University Centre for the History of the Italian Resistance and the Contemporary Age (CASREC).
+109 wall posters of the Italian Social Republic (RSI) acquired in 1965 by Veneto Institute for the History of the Resistance and Contemporary Age (IVSREC), now University Centre for the History of the Italian Resistance and the Contemporary Age (CASREC).

-The collection presents a project of the Arts and Humanities Department focused on 9 parchments, which are the nucleus of the so-called “Le Carte del Concilio di Firenze“, and concern the outcome of the theological debate between the West and the East which took place in Florence since 1439.
+A project of the Arts and Humanities Department focused on 9 parchments, which are the nucleus of the so-called “Le Carte del Concilio di Firenze“, and concern the outcome of the theological debate between the West and the East which took place in Florence since 1439.

 On May 27th, 1942 the Astrophysical Observatory in the Asiago plateau was inaugurated.
 Its Galileo telescope was the biggest one in Italy.